 Although countless legends tell remarkable tales of the meetings between Icelanders and magical whale-like creatures, the first official Icelandic whale-watching ship didn't leave port until 1991, carrying under a dozen curious passengers seeking a personal encounter with the gentle giants of the sea.

-- Also, learn about Seal Watching in Iceland
+Learn more about Seal Watching in Iceland.

 Keiko the Killer Whale